Iretha/data-structures-and-algorithms/docs/alg-03-bubble-sort.md

 # Bubble Sort
 {: .fs-9 }

-Relatively fast sorting algorithm, that does in-place sorting (sorts the array itself) and does not generate additional instances.
-The time complexity is O(N^2), relatively slow!
+Relatively slow sorting algorithm, that does in-place sorting (sorts the array itself) and does not generate additional instances.
+The avg. time complexity is O(N^2), which is slow!
 {: .fs-6 .fw-300 }
 ---